Another You, Another Me

 "Another You, Another Me" is the debut solo song recorded by American country music artist Brady Seals.
 It was released in September 1996 as the first single from the album The Truth.
 The song reached No. 32 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by Seals' uncle, Troy Seals, along with Will Jennings.

 Content

 The song is a country pop ballad, described by Wendy Newcomer of Cash Box magazine as having a sound similar to England Dan & John Ford Coley.
-It features a harmony vocal from Wynonna.
+It features a harmony vocal from Wynonna Judd.

 Music video

 The music video was directed by Gary Wenner, and premiered in late 1996.